grafana/business-input/docs/sources/panels/business-charts.md

 - Manually,
 - Using the **JavaScript Values Editor**.

-Please note, in both examples, we also use the Business Charts [**Visual Editor**](/plugins/business-charts/visualeditor/) to read the data frame values and pass them into the Business Charts.
+Please note, both examples use the Business Charts [**Visual Editor**](/plugins/business-charts/visualeditor/) to read the data frame values and pass them into the Business Charts.

 {{< admonition type="note" >}}
-You can use our Business Charts demo project to play with both the Business Input data source settings and the Business Charts parameters following the link [Business Charts Pie examples](https://echarts.volkovlabs.io/d/0b5-q7K4k/pie?orgId=1).
-Go to Edit mode and start experimenting!
+You can use the Business Charts demo project to play with both the Business Input data source settings and the Business Charts parameters following the link [Business Charts Pie examples](https://echarts.volkovlabs.io/d/0b5-q7K4k/pie?orgId=1).
+Go to Edit mode and start experimenting.
 {{< /admonition >}}

 ## Manual